 - REST AND VISUALISATION – most important to return to the simple exercise we did at the beginning of just visualising the pelvic floor working softly up and down with the breath, no squeezing involved and spend a few minutes visualising your pelvic floor just relaxing, softening and expanding to fully relax the muscles.

-- When Standing in a supermarket queue, doing your teeth or boiling the kettle
+- When standing in a supermarket queue, doing your teeth or boiling the kettle

 - Driving the car